pfdubois/BridgeBidding/source/Resources.rst

 #. :title:`The Weak No-trump: How to Play It, How to Play Against It`, by Andy Stark.

 #. :title:`Eddie Kantar Teaches Modern Bridge Defense`, by Eddie Kantar, Masterpoint
    Press, Toronto, 1999.
-This part centers on leading, card play and signalling.
+This part centers on leading, card play and signaling.

 #. :title:`Eddie Kantar Teaches Advanced Bridge Defense`, by Eddie Kantar, Masterpoint
    Press, Toronto, ISBN 1-894154-03-7, 1999.
 This part centers on strategy,